semaphoreui/semaphore/CONTRIBUTING.md

 Clone the project to `$GOPATH/src/github.com/ansible-semaphore/semaphore` (more on GOPATHS below)

 > note: You should clone semaphore with all submodules
+> - you should have latest go installed and node with ES6 (used to be a special `harmony` flag) capability

 ```
 go get github.com/jteeuwen/go-bindata/...